 Coming From Hardship

-Right now in this moment I am blessed to have a roof over my head and food.
-These are the good days.
-Our life was not always so good.
+At this moment, I am blessed to have a roof over my head and food.
+These are the good days, but our life was not always so good.
 There were several times in my life when we were unemployed and without means to put a roof over our heads.
-Those were rough days marked by collection calls, threats of utilities being disconnected, moving trucks, storage units, marked by the bitter cold, and despair.
+Those were rough days marked by collection calls, threats of utilities being disconnected, moving trucks, storage units, bitter cold, and despair.
 My husband and I often talk about how we would have never dreamed in our early years that our life would become what it is today.
 We are thankful.

-Luck is a very thin wire between survival and disaster, and not many people can keep their balance on it.— Hunter S. Thompson
+Luck is a very thin wire between survival and disaster, and not many people can keep their balance on it.

 A lot of people do not know that they paid unemployment insurance while they were working.
 As long as you didn’t do something to overtly end your employment, they have to pay you unemployment.
 This is even true in “right to work” states where you can be terminated for any reason.
 While assistance should be used only in emergencies, it is a service you paid for with your taxes; do not be ashamed to use it.